SoluReal/ansible-concourse/README.md

 to the concourse binary at launch time.
 Run `concourse web -h` or `concourse worker -h` for more detail.

 Note: The vast majority of variables have sensible defaults and normally need not be defined, but exist for when control over related behaviour is needed.
-See examples for a minimal configuration set.

 ### Maintenance Variables